AalyTokombaev/taco-laget/Deliverables/ObligatoriskOppgave4.md

 find solutions to existing problems and find out what to implement, while Anders is responsible for testing what is already created and
   Maria is responsible for updating the readme file with what we have agreed on and come up with.
 This does create a difference in commits.

-## How to run the game on Windows, Mac and Linux:
+## How to run the game on Windows, Mac and Linux
 Running the game on
 * Windows:
   1. Go to our project-page on git: https://github.com/OlderNed/taco-laget, and clone the project to your computer